 - Students pursuing the Ph.D. bypassing the M.S. must submit the completed POS form and hold the POS Committee meeting within six months of being admitted to the Ph.D. program. - Students who first obtain an M.S. degree and continue towards the Ph.D. must submit the completed Ph.D.
-POS form and hold the POS Committee meeting by the end of the semester following completion of the M.S. degree. - Students pursuing the M.S. degree must submit the completed POS form within 4 months of entry.
-No POS meeting is required for an M.S.
+POS form and hold the POS Committee meeting by the end of the semester following completion of the M.S. degree. - Students pursuing the M.S. and M.Engr. (creative component) degree must submit the completed POS form within 4 months of entry.
+No POS meeting is required for M.S. and M.Engr. students.